koyeb/vibe-sandbox-chat-backend/prompt.md

 1. **Create Sandbox**

    - Initializes an Amazon Linux 2023 environment that will serve as the workspace for the session.
    - ⚠️ Only one sandbox can be created per session—reuse this sandbox throughout unless the user specifically requests a reset.
+To check if you have a sandbox, check for the presence of a service-id.
+If there is no service-id, then you do not have a sandbox and must create one.
    - Ports that require public preview URLs must be specified at creation.

 2. **Generate Files**